English

 Reading and Phonics

-We firmly believe that reading opens up new worlds; opening up the door to endless possibilities.
-Reading is always a high priority at Daresbury and we continually review and reflect on our reading provision as we seek to ensure that all children develop confidence and fluency as well as a love of reading as they progress through the school.
+We firmly believe that reading opens up new worlds, opening the door to endless possibilities.
+Reading is always a high priority at Daresbury, and we continually review and reflect on our reading provision to ensure that all children develop confidence, fluency and a love of reading as they progress through school.

-From January 2023, children in Reception now learn phonics through our SSP of Read Write Inc (RWI).
-Children receive a daily session of phonics as well as further opportunities both in school and at home to consolidate their learning.
+From January 2023, children in Reception learn phonics through our SSP of Read Write Inc (RWI).
+They receive a daily phonics session and have further opportunities in school and at home to consolidate their learning.

-As part of our ongoing reviews we have introduced a new approach to guided reading; moving to a whole class, mastery approach based on Ashley Booth's reading curriculum.
-This enables children to experience a range of extracts from different topics not only developing their reading comprehension but also their wider knowledge and understanding across the curriculum.
-This also works alongside our links with our class texts used for Talk 4 Writing enabling us to provide a rich reading diet for our children.
+As part of our ongoing reviews, we have introduced a new approach to guided reading, moving to a whole class mastery approach based on Ashley Booth's reading curriculum.
+This enables children to experience a range of extracts from different topics, not only developing their reading comprehension but also their wider knowledge and understanding across the curriculum.
+This also works alongside our links with our class texts used for Ready Steady Write, enabling us to provide a rich reading diet for our children.

 The Teaching Booth Reading Curriculum

-Across the school all children are encouraged to read regularly and they all are given an appropriate individual reading book for their ability.
-We ask that they read at least three times a week, but we encourage that they read every night.
-All children have a reading diary to record reading at school and at home.
-We have a variety of books to not only interest the children, but to ensure they access a variety too; from picture books, fiction, non-fiction, classics and modern day classics too.
-We aim for every child by the end of Year 2 to be fluent readers.
-In Reception and Year 1 there is a focus to hear children read regularly and ensure they read fluently and if they are not, support is implemented.
-Once children are fluent we focus more on understanding the text.
-The children are listened to read in class at least once a week and each half term (or sooner if a teacher decides) they will be assessed using the Pearson Progress and Assess tests; this informs the book bands the children read.
+At school, all children are encouraged to read regularly, and they are all given an appropriate individual reading book for their ability.
+We ask that they read at least three times a week, but we encourage them to read every night.
+All children have a reading diary to record reading at school and home.
+We have a variety of books to not only interest the children but to ensure they access a variety too, from picture books, fiction, non-fiction, classics and modern-day classics.
+In Reception and Year 1, there is a focus on hearing children read regularly and ensuring they read fluently, and if they are not, support is implemented.
+Once children are fluent, we focus more on understanding the text.
+The children are listened to read in class at least once a week, and each half-term (or sooner if a teacher decides), they will be assessed using the Pearson Progress and Assess tests; this informs the book bands the children read.

-Alongside developing the skills of reading we also want to develop a love of reading in our children.
-All classrooms have class reading areas with subject specific books and other age-appropriate reading for pleasure books.
+Alongside developing reading skills, we also want to develop a love of reading in our children.
+All classrooms have class reading areas with subject-specific books and other age-appropriate reading-for-pleasure books.
 All children have access to themed mental well-being books.
-Additionally all classes have a class novel or shorter story which is read to them throughout the week by their class teacher.
-We aim to develop the children's love of literature and interest them in a wide range of novels, authors and styles.
-All children have access to Reading Bugs which is a web-based, ability appropriate, reading scheme which they can access at home and school.
+Additionally, all classes have a class novel or shorter story, which is read to them throughout the week by their class teacher.
+We aim to develop children's love of literature and interest them in various novels, authors and styles.
+All children have access to Reading Bugs, which is a web-based, ability-appropriate reading scheme which they can access at home and school.
 Links can be made between Reading Bugs and Wordsmith.
-In EYFS and Year 1 the children share daily stories using our favourite five initiative, books are chosen for example rhyme, and a book is read weekly for half a term.
+In EYFS and Year 1, the children share daily stories using our five favourite initiatives; a book is chosen from a selection of five and read weekly for half a term.

 Writing